Man in ‘life-threatening’ condition after Vale of Belvoir collision involving two cars

 Advertisement

-The injuries sustained by the other two men, following the collision with a grey Toyota Hilux at the junction of Belvoir Road and Long Lane at 1.20pm, not believed to be life-threatening or life-changing.
+The injuries sustained by the other two men are not believed to be life-threatening or life-changing.

-A 22-year-old man, from Surrey, has been arrested on suspicion of causing serious injury by dangerous driving and remains in custody.
+A 22-year-old man from Surrey was been arrested on suspicion of causing serious injury by dangerous driving and has been released under investigation while enquires continue.

 The driver of the Hilux was not injured during the collision.

-Det Sgt Lisa Wood, from Leicestershire Police’s Serious Collision Investigation Unit (SCIU), said: “I know that a couple – a man and a woman – stopped at the scene to help.
-The woman stated she was a military medic.
+Det Sgt Lisa Wood, from Leicestershire Police’s Serious Collision Investigation Unit (SCIU), said: “We issued an appeal to identify a man and a woman who stopped at the scene to help.
+They have now been identified and are helping with our investigation.

 Advertisement